Tuya-Community/tuya-ray-demo/examples/public-socket/README.md

    yarn && yarn start
    ```

-## If you have questions, please visit the following link for a detailed tutorial:
+## :rocket: If you have questions, please visit the following link for a detailed tutorial:

 - [About Ray](https://developer.tuya.com/cn/ray)
 - [Use `Ray` to develop universal panel](https://developer.tuya.com/cn/miniapp-codelabs/codelabs/panelmore-guide/index.html#0)